vikingdata/articles/databases/architecture/Architecture_yugabyte.md

 another.
 If cluster to cluster replication was synchronous, a write query in Cluster 1 would have to wait for the same query to finish in Cluster 2 before it can return to the software and say it has been comitted.
 If Cluster 2 is not available or is very slow because of network or local performance problems, this can severly hurt the query speed in Cluster 1 (because Cluster 1 has to wait).

+In addition, you can set it up to write only to one cluster or to both at the same time.

+To help decide how you will use the target cluster, two modes are available:
+* Non-transactional replication: "Writes are allowed on the target universe, but reads of recently replicated data can be inconsistent."
+This means, writes will happen as fast as thy can be applied, but the target cluster will always behind the source cluster.
+This means if you open connections to the source and target clusters and run the same query, the target cluster response and data may be a little out of data and not the same as the source cluster.
+In this scenario, you can write to both clusters.
+* Transactional replication: "Consistency of reads is preserved on the target universe, but writes are not allowed."

 #### Sharding